Ant: Reproduction

 Most ants are univoltine, producing a new generation each year.
 During the species-specific breeding period, winged females and winged males, known to entomologists as alates, leave the colony in what is called a nuptial flight.
 The nuptial flight usually takes place in the late spring or early summer when the weather is hot and humid.
-Heat makes flying easier and freshly fallen rain makes the ground softer for mated queens to dig nests.
+Heat makes flying easier, and freshly fallen rain makes the ground softer for mated queens to dig nests.
 Males typically take flight before the females.
 Males then use visual cues to find a common mating ground, for example, a landmark such as a pine tree to which other males in the area converge.
 Males secrete a mating pheromone that females follow.
 Males will mount females in the air, but the actual mating process usually takes place on the ground.
 Females of some species mate with just one male but in others they may mate with as many as ten or more different males, storing the sperm in their spermathecae.
-In Cardiocondyla elegans, workers may transport newly emerged queens to other conspecific nests where wingless males from unrelated colonies can mate with them, a behavioural adaptation that may reduce the chances of inbreeding.
+The genus Cardiocondyla have species with both winged and wingless males, where the latter will only mate with females living in the same nest.
+Some species in the genus have lost winged males completely, and only produce wingless males.
+In C. elegans, workers may transport newly emerged queens to other conspecific nests where the wingless males from unrelated colonies can mate with them, a behavioural adaptation that may reduce the chances of inbreeding.

+Hypoponera opacior produces both winged and wingless queens and males.
+Winged alates mate through nuptial flights in June, but wingless queens and males have a different way of reproduction.
+During the fall, the wingless queens mate inside the nest.
+Then, the colony splits and the queen departs with a portion of the colony's workers, in order to start a new colony.
+The queen must leave the nest, as the workers will try to kill her if she does not.
+The wingless males mate with the queens while they are still in cocoons, and, unlike Cardiocondyla, do not fight.
+The males mate with the queens for up to 40 hours, and it is thought that they guard the queens in order to prevent other males from mating with them.

 Mated females then seek a suitable place to begin a colony.
 There, they break off their wings using their tibial spurs and begin to lay and care for eggs.
 The females can selectively fertilise future eggs with the sperm stored to produce diploid workers or lay unfertilized haploid eggs to produce drones.
-The first workers to hatch are known as nanitics, and are weaker and smaller than later workers, but they begin to serve the colony immediately.
+The first workers to hatch, known as nanitics, are weaker and smaller than later workers but they begin to serve the colony immediately.
 They enlarge the nest, forage for food, and care for the other eggs.
 Species that have multiple queens may have a queen leaving the nest along with some workers to found a colony at a new site, a process akin to swarming in honeybees.